Why do people leave Scientology?

 I started this site in July 2009 as a resource for people who wanted to leave Scientology, and needed information, assistance, or just a friendly ear.
 I wanted to provide a central place where people could find insider information about the Church of Scientology, where they could peek “behind the curtain” and see what was really going on, and where they could begin to understand the lies and mental manipulation that has been used to keep them from questioning the Church of Scientology.
 Within the Church, secrecy is the order of the day and ordinary Scientologists are kept in the dark as to what their Church hierarchy is up to.

 At the same time, I wanted to provide an atmosphere where former Scientologists could openly discuss their experience with others, without fear or censorship.
 Scientologists in the Church are not allowed to have open discussions, exchange ideas and viewpoints.
-While this blog is no longer active (as I no longer have the time to maintain it), the discussions are preserved here in the Blog Archive.
+While I rarely post new material to this blog (lack of time and many other interests), past articles and discussions are preserved here in the Blog Archive.

 I have also published the key essays from this site as an e-book, Leaving Scientology: A Practical Guide to Escape and Recovery, which is intended to assist anyone leaving the Church.